mbdaatl/CRMstyle/README.md

  - Easy to decipher because of the separation and quicker to type.
 - `404.123.4567`

+## Misc.
-## When creating a New Account be sure to search for the county of the address (Google, Yahoo, etc.)
+- When creating a New Account be sure to search for the county of the address (Google, Yahoo, etc.)